IoTree/IoTree42/README.md

 ## Installation:
 ### Requirements:
-Mongo dB version 2.7 or higher must be installed!
-It may not work with Resparrian because it is a 32-bit operating system and you will need a 64-bit operating system.
-It is possible to install Ubuntu on Raspberry Pi to achieve full 64-bit.
-The other way would be to optimize Pymongo to work with Mongo dB version 2.4.

-The setup was tested on Debian 9.
+The setup was tested on Debian 9 and Rpi 3B+ / 4.

 ```
 sudo apt-get update